dalmatinerdb/docs/ingres.rst

 Data Input
 ==========

-DalmatinerDB uses UDP for data ingress, which is one of its trade-offs.
-UDP is a lot faster than TCP.
-It prevents the providers from blocking and the consumer from overloading by dropping packages it can not handle.
-It is possible to have multiple UDP ports for increased concurrency.
+DalmatinerDB uses both UDP and TCP for data ingress allowing users to choose the transport most suited for their needs.
+The package structure is entirely the same the only difference is that `TCP packages <tcp_proto.html>`_ are prefixed with a 4 byte size.

 Metric Package
 --------------